This section describes a range of employment and post-employment benefits provided to our people and our relationships with other key people.

 Total employee provisions

-Liabilities for ‘short-term employee benefits and termination benefits expected within twelve months of the end of reporting period are measured at their nominal amounts.
+Liabilities for ‘short-term employee benefits’ (as defined in AASB 119 Employee Benefits) and termination benefits due within twelve months of the end of reporting period are measured at their nominal amounts.

 Other long-term employee benefits are measured as net total of the present value of the defined benefit obligation at the end of the reporting period minus the fair value at the end of the reporting period of plan assets (if any) out of which the obligations are to be settled directly.

-IPEA's staff are members of the Commonwealth Superannuation Scheme (CSS), the Public Sector Superannuation Scheme (PSS), or the PSS accumulation plan (PSSap), or other superannuation funds held outside the Australian Government.
+FSANZ staff are members of the Commonwealth Superannuation Scheme (CSS), the Public Sector Superannuation Scheme (PSS) or the PSS accumulation plan (PSSap) or a complying superannuation fund.

-IPEA makes employer contributions to the employees' defined benefit superannuation scheme at rates determined by an actuary to be sufficient to meet the current cost to the Government.
-The entity accounts for the contributions as if they were contributions to defined contribution plans.
+FSANZ makes employer contributions to the employees' defined benefit superannuation scheme at rates determined by an actuary to be sufficient to meet the current cost to the Government.
+FSANZ accounts for the contributions as if they were contributions to defined contribution plans.

-The liability for superannuation recognised as at 30 June represents outstanding contributions.
+The liability for superannuation recognised as at 30 June represents outstanding contributions for the final pay of the year.

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity.
-IPEA has determined the key management personnel to be the Members of the Authority, Chief Executive Officer, Branch Manager - Travel, Education and Advice, Branch Manager - Transparency, Assurance and Legal, and the Branch Manager - Corporate, Governance and Strategy.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of FSANZ, directly or indirectly, including any director (whether executive or otherwise) of FSANZ.
+FSANZ has determined the key management personnel to be the Chief Executive Officer, Branch General Managers and Board of Directors.
 Key management personnel remuneration is reported in the table below:

 Other long-term employee benefits

-IPEA is an Australian Government controlled entity.
-Related parties to IPEA are the Key Management Personnel and their close family members, Cabinet Ministers and other Australian Government entities.
+FSANZ is an Australian Government controlled entity.
+Related parties to FSANZ are key management personnel including the portfolio minister and other Australian Government Entities.

 Transactions with related parties:

-Given the breadth of Government activities, related parties may transact with the government sector in the same capacity as ordinary citizens.
-Such transactions include the payment or refund of taxes, receipt of a Medicare rebate or higher education loans.
+Given the breath of Government activities, related parties may transact with the government sector in the same capacity as ordinary citizens.
+Such transactions include the payment or refund of taxes.
 These transactions have not been separately disclosed in this note.

-Giving consideration to relationships with related parties, and transactions entered into during the reporting period by IPEA, it has been determined that there are no related party transactions to be separately disclosed.
+Giving consideration to relations with related entities, and transactions entered into during the reporting period by FSANZ, it has been determined that there are no related party transactions to be separately disclosed.